Linaro/website/Linaro.org/core/automation-ci/README.md

 # Core Technologies & Tools

-The Automation and CI team is comprised of the [Builds and Baselines (login required)](https://support.linaro.org/home), [LAVA software team (login required)](https://wiki.linaro.org/LAVA), [LAVA Lab team (login required)](https://wiki.linaro.org/%22https%3A//collaborate.linaro.org/pages/viewpage.action%3Ftitle%3DLinaro%2BLAB%26spaceKey%3DEP), [QA (login required)](https://collaborate.linaro.org/pages/viewpage.action?pageId=47841921), and Toolchain teams.
+The Core Technologies & Tools Group is comprised of the [Builds and Baselines (login required)](https://support.linaro.org/home), [LAVA software team (login required)](https://wiki.linaro.org/LAVA), [LAVA Lab team (login required)](https://wiki.linaro.org/%22https%3A//collaborate.linaro.org/pages/viewpage.action%3Ftitle%3DLinaro%2BLAB%26spaceKey%3DEP), [QA (login required)](https://collaborate.linaro.org/pages/viewpage.action?pageId=47841921), and Toolchain teams.
 Our mission is to engineer world class continuous integration systems through collaboration, that can be leveraged by Linaro, our members, and the community.

 #### The group is responsible for four lead projects: